 TBP: How did you get started out riding?

 RM: I got a job at a place called Hunting Hollow farm on Long Island cleaning stalls.
-I had my choice of getting paid a dollar a stall or applying that money to riding lessons, so I applied it mostly to lessons.
-I went on to work at another farm owned by a veterinarian who worked at Belmont and Aqueduct, and one day a week I got to go to the racetrack to work with him.
-I had started galloping thoroughbred and quarter horses on his farm and when I was 14 I got to gallop my first horse at Belmont Park for a trainer called Roger Laurin.
+I had my choice of either getting paid a dollar a stall or applying that money to riding lessons, so I applied it mostly to lessons.
+I went on to work at another farm owned by a veterinarian who worked at Belmont and Aqueduct and one day a week I got to go to the racetrack to work with him.
+I had started galloping thoroughbreds and quarter horses on his farm and when I was 14 I got to gallop my first horse at Belmont Park for a trainer called Roger Laurin.
 I was too young to work at the track legally so Roger offered me a job galloping at his farm in South Carolina, but I wanted to stay at Belmont, and when I was 15 trainer Steve Di Mauro put me on a horse and ultimately put me under contract.

 TBP: Did you follow or look up to any particular jockeys when you started?

 RM: Braulio Baeza was someone I idealized a great deal.
 He was taller and leaner than most riders, like I was, but he had such a great seat and was so statuesque on a horse, he was the rider I first tried to emulate.
-I was also very fortunate that I was surrounded by so many amazing riders in New York at the time, I learnt so much from them, I was surrounded by one Hall of Famer after another.
+I was also very fortunate that I was surrounded by so many amazing riders in New York at the time, I learnt so much from them.
+I was surrounded by one Hall of Famer after another.

 TBP: How did things go for you in your first year of two race riding?

-RM: Things went amazingly well, I actually became champion apprentice in my second year riding.
+RM: Things went amazingly well.
+I actually became champion apprentice in my second year riding.
 I had started riding in September 1980, but my first full year was 1981.
 I also topped the rider standings in New York that year as an apprentice.
-I was riding with all these great riders I had looked up to growing up, it was really quite overwhelming.
+I was with all these great riders I had looked up to growing up, it was really quite overwhelming.
 Fortunately I had good people around me, like my trainer Steve Di Mauro who kept me grounded and also impressed upon me the importance of horsemanship.